openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

 Windows.

 - Intel® X86-64bit architecture with SGX1 or SGX2
+- A version of Windows OS with native support for SGX features:
+   - For server: Windows Server 2016 (or newer)
-- Windows 10 64-bit with Fall Creators Update (1709)
+   - For client: Windows 10 64-bit with Fall Creators Update (1709) or newer
 - [Intel® SGX Platform Software for Windows (PSW)]( https://software.intel.com/sites/default/files/managed/0f/c8/Intel-SGX-PSW-Release-Notes-for-Windows-OS.pdf)
 - [Microsoft Visual Studio 2017](https://www.visualstudio.com/downloads/)
 - [Git for Windows 64-bit](https://git-scm.com/download/win)
 - [clang (preferably version 7.0 or above)](http://releases.llvm.org/download.html)
-- [OCaml on Windows 64-bit](https://fdopen.github.io/opam-repository-mingw/installation/) (Note that this will install a Mingw environment for OCaml.)
+- [OCaml on Windows 64-bit](https://fdopen.github.io/opam-repository-mingw/installation/) (Note that this will install a MinGW environment for OCaml.)

 Intel® SGX Platform Software for Windows (PSW)
 ---------------------------------

-The PSW should be installed automatically on Windows 10 with the Fall Creators Update installed.
-You can verify that is the case on the command line as
+The PSW should be installed automatically on Windows 10 with the Fall Creators Update installed, or on a Windows Server 2016 image for an Azure Confidential Compute VM.
+You can verify that is the case on the command line as follows:
-follows:

 ```cmd
 sc query aesmservice